According to the European framework agreement on telework, teleworking is:

-a form of organising and/or performing work, using information technology, in the context of an employment contract/relationship, where work, which could also be performed at the employer’s premises, is carried out away from those premises, on a regular basis.
+'a form of organising and/or performing work, using information technology, in the context of an employment contract/relationship, where work that could be performed at the employer’s premises is carried out away from those premises on a regular basis.'

-The agreement also defines a teleworker as a person carrying out telework according to the definition given.
-The characteristic feature of telework is the use of computers and telecommunications to change the usual location of work.
+The characteristic feature of telework is the use of computers and telecommunication to change the usual location of work.

 - European social partners: Framework agreement on telework (PDF)

 Over the past decade, with rapid advances in Information and communications technologies (ICT), teleworking and ICT-based mobile work have become part of a package of new working arrangements that are an integral component of the digital economy.
 A 2017 Eurofound report examined the impact of these new ICT-based ways of mobile working on work–life balance.

 The research found that across the EU about 17% of employees were engaged in either telework or ICT-based mobile work, with most workers performing it occasionally rather than on a regular basis.
 Although the report highlighted the benefits of these new forms of work – such as a reduction in commuting time and greater time flexibility, which can facilitate a better work–life balance – it pointed out that this new mode of working can also lead to working beyond normal or contractual working hours, with work and personal life often overlapping.

 The COVID-19 health crisis prompted governments to take the unprecedented step of shutting down all workplaces, apart from those providing essential goods and services, to control the spread of the virus.
 As described in a 2020 blog post published by Eurofound, ‘every worker who was able to do so began to work from home, initiating a social experiment of a type and on a scale unseen before’.